Skip to main content

 If your camera is plugged in for the first time, the estimate will be based on averages from all active Meraki cameras.

-Previously made areas of interest using the rectangular tool will be preserved, however, you will not be able to edit them anymore.
-To change previous areas, you will have to redraw them with the polygon tool.
+Previously created areas of interest using the rectangular tool will remain intact, but you can no longer edit them.
+To make changes, you must redraw them using the polygon tool.

 Motion-based retention in low-light conditions

-To optimize the performance of motion-based retention in poor lighting conditions, it is highly recommended that customers use an external, high power IR source.
-This provides more excellent illumination of the scene and allows for the more precise identification of motion events.
-Cisco Meraki can recommend RayTec, a wide range of PoE IR lighting for almost all deployments.
+To improve motion-based retention in low-light conditions, use an external high-power IR source.
+This enhances scene illumination and improves motion event detection.
+Cisco Meraki recommends RayTec, which offers a wide range of PoE IR lighting suitable for most deployments.

 • Was this article helpful?